thies88/sonarr/README.md

-# base-alpine-mono-sonarr
+# sonarr
-Alpine based container with sonarr and monitored by s6-overlay
+Ubuntu based container with sonarr and monitored by s6-overlay